jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If I:
 * Use Pixie's **Hallucinogenic Dust** to pull Adam Warlock
 * Use a location to recover and ready Adam Warlock
-* Then at the end of the turn I use Singularity to remove Pixie.
+* Then at the end of the turn I use Singularity to remove Pixie...

-Does Adam Warlock get ko'd??
+Does Adam Warlock get KO'd??

+A: Pixie's effect becomes independent of Pixie once it brings Adam into play.
+So if Adam is in play at End of Turn, he will be KO'ed.

+^(Source: FB Post - Kirk - UDE Approved)

 # [Power Man](http://vs.tcgbrowser.com/images/cards/big/DFX-017.jpg)
 *Set: The New Defenders*